Waboom AI

 How to Implement AI in Outbound Sales Calls: 2026 NZ + AU Playbook

-Implementing AI in outbound sales calls is one of the highest-leverage AI projects an NZ or Australian business can run in 2026.
+Implementing AI in outbound sales calls is one of the highest-impact AI projects an NZ or Australian business can run in 2026.
 The economics work: AI dials at $0.80 per minute, runs 24/7 inside legal calling windows, and qualifies leads at roughly 1.4x the human-baseline success rate per call.
 Done right, an outbound AI deployment recovers its cost within the first month.

 Done wrong, you burn carrier reputation, breach compliance, and damage your brand.
 This playbook covers the six steps to do it right, drawn from 30+ NZ outbound deployments live on the Waboom platform.